mission-of-mercy/mission-of-mercy/README.md

 Simply run `bundle exec rake setup` and all necessary files will be created, databases created, and seed data loaded.

-_NOTE: This requires you have the EDITOR shell environment variable set: `EDITOR=vim`_
+_NOTE: This requires you have the EDITOR shell environment variable set: Example - `EDITOR=vim`_

 **Manual Setup:**